Link Building Q&A with Jon and Zach Ball

 What type of content is finding good link building success today (generally, not for any particular industry)?
 There was a major infographic boom.
 Is it seeing a plateau or drop?

-The most effective, longest lasting, and most exciting type of link building is the concept of becoming the “expert” in your industry because people will freely give links to people that are considered experts.
+The most effective, longest lasting, and most exciting type of link earning is the concept of becoming the “expert” in your industry because people will freely give links to people that are considered experts.
 Most e-commerce sites are unknown and have no industry authority.
 That makes the job of building good links to their site nearly impossible.
 Because of this, we often begin a new link building project with a comprehensive strategy to build their industry authority.
 This usually involves blogging, social media, and outreach.
 Once a site has some authority and a reputation as an expert the link building is much, much easier.

 Infographics are difficult to get traction with because a lot of site owners/bloggers know the game and hesitate to post them.
 Everyone hopes that their infographic will go viral, but the fact is that very, very few go viral.
 Most infographics get a few links and then disappear.
 This is a very compelling reason to become an expert with a social media following.
 Infographics, or any content that you want to publish, is much easier to get published if it comes from an industry expert rather than someone who in unknown.